 Her current work focuses on deconstructing urban/binary spatial categorizations and highlighting how examining energy poverty with greater spatial nuance reveals access barriers for the growing populations in informal and/or peri-urban communities.
 She leads the Spotlight Kampala project, which is a multi-stakeholder research partnership to understand energy access affordability, safety, formality, reliability, and quality in informal settlements.

 Jess holds dual bachelor’s degrees in chemical engineering and political science from Virginia Tech.
 She previously worked as an energy engineer with AECOM’s Energy business line providing technical, project management, and business development support for renewable energy, energy efficiency, and sustainability projects.
-She has a diverse engineering background which includes experience in energy, construction management, and disaster relief both domestically and internationally including work in Haiti, Panama, El Salvador, the US Virgin Islands, Iraq, and Cuba.
-She enjoys applying her engineering expertise to development and humanitarian efforts and has been involved with Engineers Without Borders since 2016.
+She has a diverse engineering background which includes experience in energy, construction management, and disaster relief both domestically and internationally including work in Haiti, Panama, El Salvador, the US Virgin Islands, and Iraq.

 - Rapid battery cost declines accelerate the prospects of all-electric interregional container shipping (https://www.nature.com/articles/s41560-022-01065-y), A panel data analysis of policy effectiveness for renewable energy expansion on Caribbean islands (https://www.sciencedirect.com/science/article/abs/pii/S030142152100210X)

 - 2035 Report – Transportation: Plummeting costs and dramatic improvements in batteries can accelerate our clean transportation future (https://www.2035report.com/transportation/)

 - RAEL (Renewable and Appropriate Energy Lab – Kammen)